Search This Blog

 - A woman can have a penis

-Search engine algorithms can also restrict access to information, down prioritising, burying valuable, rich perspectives and elevate biased content paid-for with money.
-A family member working in marketing told me I should write a blog daily; uncover search engine optimised keywords and use them to my advantage, write to meet the trends of the algorithm!
-I found a sadness in this!
-Naively shocked by the hoops to jump through, it made blogging a doomed venture, because no one sees or cares—only the popular kids to get noticed!
+Search engine algorithms can restrict access to information, down prioritising, burying our valuable and rich perspectives, but elevate the biased content paid-for with money!
+A family member working in marketing told me I should smash out a blog daily and uncover search engine optimised keywords and use them to my advantage.

 'I just want to write for creative reasons, when it feels right,' I said.
 'If I force out a daily blog, it'll compromise my thing, because I like to share my thoughts not manipulate markets, you know?'